Gloss, Satin, Matte Hardwood Floor Finishes

 What Gloss Level To Choose?

-Most people today choose satin type (30% sheen level) floor finishes primarily because of the ease of maintenance.
+Most people today are now choosing matte type (20% sheen level) floor finishes primarily because of the ease of maintenance.
 They also become less noticeable to minor scratching opposed to finishes with a higher gloss level.
 No matter what kind of sheen level is considered, most are equal in terms of durability.
 Drying and curing times fall into the same category unless you're comparing oil based finishes to water based.

 It's also interesting to note all levels of finish sheens are slightly different from another.
 For instance, a semi gloss sheen level may be different from Waterlox to one produced by Bona Kemi.
 Manufacturers may also list a percentage in their sheen levels.
 Some may call a product gloss with a sheen level of 55% while another may be lower.